eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

 MDCS_ using a local Matlab client
 ---------------------------------

-To submit jobs through a local Matlab client in Apolo II or Cronos follow next steps to got the integration:
+To submit jobs through a local Matlab client in Apolo II or Cronos using `SLURM <https://www.schedmd.com/>`_ follow next steps to got the integration:

 Integration scripts
 ^^^^^^^^^^^^^^^^^^^

 #.
 Add the MATLAB integration scripts to your Matlab PATH by placing the
-   integration scripts zip file into :bash:`$HOME/Documents/matlab-integration` directory (:download:`matlab-apolo.zip`).
+   integration scripts into :bash:`$HOME/Documents/matlab-integration` directory (:download:`matlab-apolo.zip`).

       .. admonition:: Linux